BST - InOrder Predecessor Successor

 Handling Key Not Found: If the

-that is in the tree.
+keyitself is not present in the BST, thepredwill be the greatest value less thankeythat is in the tree, andsuccwill be the smallest value greater thankeythat is in the tree.
 The algorithm often works correctly for this scenario too.

-3. predecessorSuccessor(Node* root, int key)
+3. predecessorSuccessor(Node* root, int key) Function

 -